adambeltz2/Simple-Gantt/BACKLOG.md

 Planned features and known follow-ups, evaluated one at a time before being built.

+## Bug
+- [ ] Upon login its to check for projects that aren't successfully imported which could occur if you were working in another browser or on another device.
+This is not currently working.

 ## Features

 Ordered lowest to highest risk/complexity -- roughly, how contained the change is to a single isolated piece vs. how much it touches the core scheduling engine (date math, parent rollup, dependency resolution) or needs new persisted state.